zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 1. Click on create and then select Data Flow.
 ![](./images/paoas2.1.png " ")
-2. Select the Data set created in the Step 1 **Create Dataset** and click on Add.
+2. Select the Data set created in the **Step 1** and click on Add.
 ![](./images/paoas2.2.png " ")
-3. Uncheck the columns(Employee ID) which will not affect the Attrition as part of data cleaning process.
+3. Uncheck the columns (Employee ID) which will not affect the Attrition as part of data cleaning process.
 ![](./images/paoas2.3.png " ")
 4. Click on “+” and select “Train Binary Classifier”.
   We are using “Train Binary Classifier” because the predict values will only be “yes or no”.